brandeis-cosi-103a/spring-server-example/README.md

 There is also an example of installing the Guava module in [App.java](example/server/src/main/java/edu/brandeis/cosi103a/springexample/server/App.java).
-This is not necessary in this example, but is needed when trying to serialize or parse Guava objects, such as `ImmutableList`.
+This is is needed when trying to parse JSON into Guava objects, such as `ImmutableList`.